Mr0o/PegglePy/README.md

 - "spooky-multiball" : A combination of the spooky and multiball powerups

 ### Create Levels
--  To start the editor, execute 'editor.py' or click on ```start_editor.bat``` if you are on windows
+-  To start the editor, click on the 'Editor' button on the main menu
 -  Left click anywhere on the game window to place a peg on the screen
 -  All of your pegs will be blue, but when you play the game, they will be randomly assigned a color
 -  To delete pegs, click on a peg with the right mouse button
 -  To save your level, press S on the keyboard and enter the name of the level
--  To play the level exit the editor and execute 'run.py', then select your level when prompted
+-  To play the level, press excape and press L, then select your level when prompted
 -  To load a level into the editor, press L on the keyboard and select the level you want to edit

 ### Settings and debug